 Mark McInturff, FAIA

 Mark McInturff launched McInturff Architects in 1986.
-Today, the firm remains intentionally small, with seven members and a bent toward contemporary design for residential, commercial and institutional projects.
+Today, the firm remains intentionally small, with six members and a bent toward contemporary design for residential, commercial and institutional projects.

-McInturff Architects has received more than 300 design awards, including 37 AIA DC/Washingtonian Residential Design Awards (more than any other firm) and three national AIA Honor Awards.
+McInturff Architects has received more than 350 design awards, including 37 AIA DC/Washingtonian Residential Design Awards and three national AIA Honor Awards.
 The firm’s projects have been widely published locally and nationally, and McInturff’s work has been the subject of three monographs: In Detail: McInturff Architects (2001); In Residence: McInturff Architects (2007); and In House: McInturff Architects (2013).
-He teaches at Catholic University and was elevated to the AIA’s College of Fellows in 2000.
+A fourth book, About the House: McInturff Architects, is scheduled for release late in 2020.
+Mark McInturff was elevated to the AIA’s College of Fellows in 2000.